A Communication-Efficient Adaptive Algorithm for Federated Learning under Cumulative Regret: Proofs of Helper Lemmas

 It can be noted that under the encoding scheme used in CEAL, the message size in bits in CEAL is given by $d + \sum_{i = 1}^d |Q_i|$, where $d$ is added to account for the sign bit of each coordinate.
 Consequently, the message size is bounded by $d (1 + 2(r/\varepsilon + 1))$.
 The message size for both uplink and downlink communication is obtained by plugging in the appropriate value $r$ and $\varepsilon$.

 Let us first consider the uplink communication.
 In epoch $j$, $r$ corresponds to $G_j + B_j$ and $\varepsilon$ to $\gamma_j$.
 On plugging in the prescribed values of the above parameters, we obtain that their ratio is $C/\gamma_0$, where $C$ is a constant independent of $d, M$ and $T$, resulting in a message size of $\cO(d)$ bits.
 Similarly, for the downlink communication, the ratio $(B_j + \tau_j)/\phi_j \leq C'/\phi_0$ is also a constant leading to a message size of $\cO(d)$ bits.
+The constants $\gamma_0$ and $\phi_0$ appearing in the denominator in the statement of Theorem~\ref{theorem:comm_cost} are a direct consequence of leading constant obtained above.